nitnkmr/nitnkmr/README.md

 - 👋 Hi, I’m @nitnkmr
 - 👀 I’m interested in web development in React.js And JavaScript.
-- 🌱 Skills - JavaScript, React.js, HTML, CSS, Redux.
+- 🌱 Skills - Data structure and algorithm Java, JavaScript, React.js, HTML, CSS, Redux.
 - 💞️ I’m looking for job as React Developer...
 - 📫 How to reach me nitin79831@gmail.com